Now Introducing: The R29 Shopping Team's Target Hidden Gems

 "This plant-based stain remover is meant to tackle serious stains on baby clothes, beds, etc., but I (not a mom) actually swear by this stuff for quickly cleaning up pup-related accidents.
 Also, the fact that it’s free of dyes and harsh chemicals is a major plus for me." – Karina Hoshikawa, Affiliate Beauty & Wellness Writer

+"After moving last year, I spent a lot of time (and moolah) furnishing my new apartment.
+After not loving anything at IKEA, I rolled the dice and decided to take my affordable floor-lamp search to Target.
+I ended up getting the white version and was pleasantly surprised at how sturdy and sleek it was.
+(I outfitted it with a smart bulb that I can control on my phone.)
+Oh, and did I mention it’s under $100?" – Karina Hoshikawa, Affiliate Beauty & Wellness Writer

-"First thing’s first: When Target says “cropped”, they mean it.
+"First thing’s first: When Target says 'cropped,' they mean it.
 This is one teeny-tiny tee!
 I love layering this top under cardigans, overalls, dresses, and more.
 What’s more, the $5 price tag means I can afford to stock up in different colors." – Karina Hoshikawa, Affiliate Beauty & Wellness Writer

 "A space-saving spice rack perfect for small kitchens?
 You’re looking at it.
 My biggest gripe with 99% of spice racks is that they’re big enough to fit approximately 400 bottles of oregano.
 I love to cook, but I’m no Ina Garten!
 As such, I need something that won’t monopolize precious counter space.
 When I tell you that I BOPIS-ed this spice rack so fast, I mean it: As soon as I came upon this highly-rated gem, I knew this was what I had been searching for.
 It only has two tiers, but still fits plenty of bottles – and it’s cute!" – Karina Hoshikawa, Affiliate Beauty & Wellness Writer